NeutralUsername/golang-messaging-middleware/README.md

-custom golang messaging middleware (based on gorilla websocket) + custom user/account system reduced to its basics
+custom golang messaging middleware (based on gorilla websocket) + custom user/account system that is used for https://playnodge.com/ reduced to its basics